MicrosoftDocs/fabric-docs/docs/data-factory/cost-estimation-from-azure-data-factory-to-fabric-pipeline.md

 ---
-title: Cost estimation for Fabric pipelines based on Dataflow Gen1 equivalent activities in Azure Data Factory
+title: Cost estimation for Fabric pipelines based on equivalent activities in Azure Data Factory
-description: This article guides you through estimation of costs for pipelines in Data Factory for Microsoft Fabric compared to their equivalent activities in an Azure Data Factory Dataflow Gen1.
+description: This article guides you through estimation of costs for pipelines in Data Factory for Microsoft Fabric compared to their equivalent activities in an Azure Data Factory.
 author: ssabat
 ms.author: susabat
 ms.topic: concept-article